cybdarren/buildroot-external-lora/README.md

 ![Microchip](docs/microchip_logo.png)

-# Microchip SAMA5 Buildroot External
+# Microchip SAMA5 Buildroot External Lora

-This [buildroot external][1] includes Microchip packages, patches, setup, and configuration to create the SAMA5 demo.
+This [buildroot external][1] includes Microchip packages, patches, setup, and configuration to create a Lora getway and packet forwarder on the SAMA5.
+It uses the Lora-Net/lora_gateway and the Lora-Net/packet_forwarder packages found on github.
+Custom patches are provided in this BR2 external tree to patch the Lora-Net packages allowing compilation for the SAMA5 SOM1-EK1 board.

 This project provides an extension to buildroot to support these customizations outside of the standard buildroot tree.

 ## Install System Dependencies